 In order to help people with gender dysphoria, the World Professional Association for Transgender Health (WPATH) has come up to provide the highest standard of care for these individuals.

-Gender reassignment surgery has proven to be one of the most efficient ways to provide such individuals their peace of mind by aligning their body with their mind with the help of advanced surgical procedures.
+Gender reassignment surgery has proven to be one of the most efficient ways to provide such individuals, their peace of mind by aligning their body with their mind with the help of advanced surgical procedures.
 But it is not something to be taken lightly and requires intensive therapy and emotional preparation for years before actually opting for the surgery.

 Steps Required Before Gender Reassignment Surgery

 Doctors often require patients to live as their desired sex for a couple of years.
-For instance those who biologically identify as male but lean towards feminine character may dress the way a woman does, they may also change their names and refer to themselves using female pronouns.
+For instance, those who biologically identify as male, but lean towards feminine character may dress the way a woman does, they may also change their names and refer to themselves using female pronouns.
 Females identifying as male do the reverse.
 Psychological assessment is a primary necessary to the surgery and there should be no loop hole surrounding it.

 Patients are also required to undergo hormone therapy for a minimum period of 1 year.
 And this suppresses the secondary sex characteristics of their biological gender and makes them look more like their preferred sex.
 Androgens are steroid hormones that regulate the development and maintenance of male characteristics.
 Estrogens are vital in regulating female characteristics and they are responsible for secondary sex characteristics in females.

-In addition to understanding the procedures and risk involved in the operation, there are few necessary steps that need to be taken care of before the surgery, like:
+In addition to understanding the procedures and risk involved in the operation, there are a few necessary steps that need to be taken care of before the surgery, like:

-- Mental health Evaluation
+- Mental Health Evaluation